Ataru always knew that Lum was 'pretty', but this is the first time he sees that she's beautiful.

-Episode 44 has Ataru getting angry with Lum and telling her that she is constantly in the way and ruining things for him, and he tells her to "go home."
-Which she does... back to her home planet.
-Ataru then spends the next few days frantically searching for her, and actually cries when he realises she's gone for good.
-Luckily, Lum simply went to renew her passport to continue living on earth and she left behind a little doll of herself which had a microphone in it, so she hears the whole confession.
+Episode 44 – ranked the best episode by Japanese viewers – has Ataru getting angry with Lum and telling her that she is constantly in the way and ruining things for him, and he tells her to "go home."
+Which she does… back to her home planet, the only remnant of her presence being a mini-Lum doll she made for him.
+Ataru then spends the next few days frantically searching for her, and actually cries when he realizes she's gone for good.
+Turns out Lum simply went to renew her passport to continue living on earth… and that doll had a microphone planted inside it, so she hears the whole confession.
 The next day, she returns, and the look of relief on Ataru's face is utterly adorable.
-Truly one of my favourite moments of the series.

 But the biggest one comes at the very end of the 5th movie, Final Chapter, which culminates into a repeat of the race that caused Lum and Ataru to meet in the first place - except this time, the stake is that if Ataru doesn't catch her, all the memories of the aliens will be erased from the earthlings' minds.
 But if Ataru says he loves Lum, she'll allow him to catch her.
 Despite everyone trying to convince him that he can just lie - something Lum herself decides to accept in her mind - Ataru steadfastly refuses to say the words, thinking that if he does, Lum will never know if it's true or not.
 On the last day, they face off atop a giant mushroom.